Chester Cathedral: South transept

 The south transept, formerly the parish church of St Oswald contains a piscina and sedilia in the south wall.
 On the east wall are four chapels, each with a reredos, two of which were designed by Giles Gilbert Scott, one by Kempe and the other by his successor, W. E. Tower.
 The south window is dated 1887 and was made by Heaton, Butler and Bayne to a design by R. C. Hussey.
 Other stained glass in the transept is by Clayton and Bell, by C. E. Kempe and by Powell.

 The monuments include those to George Ogden who died in 1781, by Hayward, to Anne Matthews who died in 1793, by Thomas Banks, to John Philips Buchanan who died at Waterloo in 1815, to the first Duke of Westminster, designed by C. J. Blomfield, and two memorial plaques to members of the Egerton family.
 On the wall of the southwest crossing pier are monuments which include a cenotaph to the casualties in HMS Chester in the Battle of Jutland in 1916 who included the 16-year-old John Cornwell VC.
-The west wall of the south transept has many memorials, including cenotaphs to the Cheshire Regiment, the Royal Air Force and the Free Czech Forces.
+The west wall of the south transept has many memorials, including war memorial cenotaphs to the Cheshire Regiment, the Royal Air Force and the Free Czech Forces.